edge-cloud/www.edge-cloud.net/_posts/2013-05-31-rancidtrac-on-ubuntu-12-04-lts.md

 To do so we will be using <a href="http://www.shrubbery.net/rancid/" title="RANCID (Really Awesome New Cisco confIg Differ)" target="_blank">RANCID</a> (Really Awesome New Cisco confIg Differ) from Shrubbery Networks as well as <a href="https://trac.edgewall.org/" title="Integrated SCM &#038; Project Management" target="_blank">TRAC</a> (Integrated SCM & Project Management).

-RANCID monitors a router&#8217;s (or more generally a device&#8217;s) configuration, including software and hardware (cards, serial numbers, etc) and uses CVS (Concurrent Version System) or Subversion to maintain history of changes and notify users of these.
+RANCID monitors a router's (or more generally a device's) configuration, including software and hardware (cards, serial numbers, etc) and uses CVS (Concurrent Version System) or Subversion to maintain history of changes and notify users of these.
 TRAC is a web-based wiki and issue tracking system for software development projects.
 It provides an interface to ​Subversion or ​Git, which is the primary reason for using it in this project.

 ### Prerequisites